luisaveiro/dev.env/README.md

 a light-weight command-line interface for interacting with [SonarQube](https://www.sonarqube.org/) *Community Edition* and analyse your source code with SonarScanner (*CLI*) in a Docker environment.

+[free-for.dev](https://free-for.dev) A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev.

 ## Changelog